charmed-osm/5g-ran/charms/ran-operator/README.md

 ## Developing

-To test add-route action,run the following command
+To test config-gnb action,run the following command

-COMMAND : sudo juju run-action upf1/< UNIT-ID > add-route
+COMMAND : sudo juju run-action ran/< UNIT-ID > config-gnb amfip=<'amf-ip'> dbip=<'dbip'>  upfip=<'upf-ip'>

+The above ips are obtained from Core deployment

 To check the status and output of the action ,use the following command

 COMMAND:
 sudo juju show-action-status < ACTION-ID >
 sudo juju show-action-output < ACTION-ID >

+Similarly other actions can be trigerred.

 Commands to create and activate a virtualenv with the development requirements, use the following command: